Shipping from Vietnam to Europe and the USA

 There are two major Vietnamese seaports connected with Europe and the USA:

-• Saigon Port in Ho Chi Minh City – major port complex in Vietnam, located in the southern part of the country.
+• Saigon Port in Ho Chi Minh City is a major port complex in Vietnam, located in the southern part of the country.
 It processes millions of TEUs of containers every year.
 The port’s name derives from the previous name of the city where it is located.
 Nearly 90% of the units operated by Saigon Port are cargo vessels.
 The main destinations connected with this port are Singapore, the USA, and Denmark.

 Taking an overview of rates for different modes of transport might help decide which carrier to choose.
 You can get a quote for both sea and air freight on the ShipHub website.
 In order to receive an offer, you need to fill in the form: